 The high street fashion retailer has introduced a diverse array of mannequins representing a range of ethnic backgrounds and featuring natural body features, including stretch marks and vitiligo, Campaign reports.

-The figures were created in-house with help from makeup artists and will be on display in Missguided's stores in Westfield Stratford City in London and Bluewater Shopping Center in Kent.
-They are part of the brand's ongoing #MakeYourMark campaign, which launched in December 2017 and encourages people to embrace their so-called "flaws" and reject what "the world perceives as perfection."
+The figures were created in-house with help from makeup artists and will be on show in the brand's two stores in Westfield Stratford City, London and Bluewater Shopping Centre, Kent.
+They are part of the brand's ongoing #MakeYourMark campaign, launched in December 2017, which encourages people to embrace their so-called "flaws" and reject what "the world perceives as perfection".

-A study published in the Journal of Eating Disorders last year found that the average female shop mannequin in the UK looks very underweight, reinforcing an unhealthy “ultra-thin” ideal, which just goes to show the importance of Missguided's latest move.
+A study published in the Journal of Eating Disorders last year found that the average female shop mannequin in the UK looks very underweight, helping to reinforce an unhealthy “ultra-thin” ideal, which just goes to show the importance of Missguided's latest move.
 People need to see themselves reflected back at them when they go shopping.